-A 2 year old boy presented with a hard mass in the left hemisphere scrotum.
+A 2 year old boy presented with a hard mass in the left hemi-scrotum.
 The mass had been noticed by his parents almost 3 months ago, and appeared to be progressively increasing in size.

 Physical examination revealed a left Testicular tumour with no regional lymphadenopathy or coexisting abdominal masses.

 His AFP was markedly raised signifying that this was a Yolk Sac Tumour of the testis.

 CT scans of his abdomen and Chest revealed no spread and this was therefore a Stage One Tumour of his Left Testis.